 Who can apply?

-Students that are 15 years of age and in their sophomore year (10th grade) of high school may apply for up to 8 credits per semester.
+Students that are 15 years of age and in their second marking period of their sophomore year (10th grade) of high school may apply for up to 8 credits per semester.

 What course(s) can I take?

 Students can take any course for which s/he meets the prerequisite.
 Placement testing may be required for certain courses.

 How many courses can I take?